PersingAnalytics/persinganalytics.github.io/index.md

 title: Persing Analytics
 ---

-## What I do
+# What I do

 I create reports and dashboards that help businesses track processes and gain insights into what they are doing well and what they can improve on.
-I help anyone with data and a need to have it visualized.
+I help anyone with data and a need to have it tracked and visualized.

-## Portfolio
+# Portfolio

 Stocks
 Real Estate